 - The program has been specifically designed for this group of learners and provides a responsive and flexible curriculum framework.

-- Latch-On draws on over 30 years of research into children and young adults with intellectual disabilities and has been successfully researched and conducted at the University of Queensland for six years.
+- Latch-On draws on over 30 years of research into children and young adults with intellectual disabilities and has been successfully researched and conducted at the University of Queensland.

 - The four semesters of work in the program provide a balanced approach to literacy education and are fully resourced.
 All program strategies and activities have been developed and implemented based on the outcomes of high quality education research and are subject to continuous improvement.